 |Town Clerk||LAURA MACKLEN||232-2694||24800 Co Rt 189; Lorraine 13659|

-History of the Town of Worth from "RAY'S PLACE" transcribed from OUR COUNTY AND ITS PEOPLE by EDGAR C. EMERSON, 1898
+History of the Town of Worth from "Ray's Place", as found in OUR COUNTY AND ITS PEOPLE by EDGAR C. EMERSON, 1898.

 Although the Town of Worth seemed to get an early start, having been first surveyed and laid out in 1795, it was slowed by confusion over later surveys, and the hardships of the year without a summer, 1816.
 The first settlers arrived in 1802, and a few more in 1803.
 Settlement began in the northwest corner of the town, then covered with dense forest.
 It comprised Town #2, or Fenelon of the Boylston Tract.

 The Town of Worth, the smallest town in the county, is also the most elevated area in the county, being from 1200 to 1500 above sea level.
 It occupies the southeasternmost corner of Jefferson County, with Lorraine to the west, and Rodman on part of its northern boundary.
 All its remaining border is with Lewis County.
 Of the named communities in the township, Wilcox Corners became Worthville, Worth Center is a small hamlet, and Diamond and Fredericks Corners make up the original names.
 A recent map also shows Bullocks Corners, and Seven by Nine Corners.